richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_config.md

 - Provisioners can be used to execute specific actions on the local machine or on a remote machine in order to prepare servers.
   - Passing data into VMs.
-  - Running configuration management software e.g. packer, chef or ansible
+  - Running configuration management software e.g. packer, chef or ansible.

-- Provisioners are at creation time type by default, usually used for bootstrapping.
+- Provisioners are at **creation time** type by default, usually used for bootstrapping.
 You can use the `when` attribute to change this.

 - Provisioners should be perceived as a last resort.

-- Most provisioners require access to remote resources via a `ssh` or `winrm` using a nested `connection` block.
+- Most provisioners require access to remote resources via `ssh` or `winrm` using a nested `connection` block.
 - `connection` blocks cannot refer to a parent resource by local name and use a special self object e.g `user = self.admin_username`.

 - If you wish to use a `provisioner` block that is not directly associated with a resource use a `null_resource`.

 - Types - Creation-time or destroy-time provisioners
-	- File - copy files from terraform executing machine into newly created resource using ssh or winrm.
+	- **File** - copy files from terraform executing machine into newly created resource using ssh or winrm.
-	- Remote-exec - invokes a local executable after a resource is created on the machine running terraform.
-	- Local-exec - invokes a script on the remote resource after it is created.
+	- **Remote-exec** - invokes a script on the remote resource after it is created.
 Used to run a configuration management tool or bootstrap into a cluster.
+	- **Local-exec** - invokes a local executable after a resource is created on the machine running terraform.

 ## Failure behaviour